 (10) Send unordered goods to, or perform unordered services for, a consumer and then request payment for the provided goods or services;

-(11) Interrupt, terminate, cancel, or deny delivery or provision of goods or services previously contracted for to a consumer solely on the basis that the consumer has not paid for or returned to the supplier goods or services which the consumer has not ordered, requested or authorized form the supplier;
+(11) Interrupt, terminate, cancel, or deny delivery or provision of goods or services previously contracted for to a consumer solely on the basis that the consumer has not paid for or returned to the supplier goods or services which the consumer has not ordered, requested or authorized from the supplier;

 (12) Make any attempt to collect upon, assign or convey to any other person or entity, or report to any credit reporting agency any claimed consumer debt related to unordered goods or services provided to the consumer in violation of this rule.